microsoft/aml-acceleration-template/README.md

 <img src="instructions/media/aml_logo.png" width="300px" />

-This repo features a Azure Machine Learning (AML) Acceleration template which enables you to quickly onboard your existing Machine Learning code to AML.
+This repo features an Azure Machine Learning (AML) Acceleration template which enables you to quickly onboard your existing Machine Learning code to AML.
 The template enables a smooth ML development process between your local machine and the Azure Cloud.
-Furthermore, it includes simple examples for running your model training and batch inferecing as [Machine Learning Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines) for automation.
+Furthermore, it includes simple examples for running your model's training and batch inferecing as [Machine Learning Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines) for automation.

-If you want to follow a structured approach to use this repo, start with [migrating your first workload to AML](instructions/README.md) and walk through the separate sections.
+If you want to follow a guided approach to use this repo, start with [migrating your first workload to AML](instructions/README.md) and walk through the individual sections.

 ## Contents